EvidenceBackedPoliticalBeliefs/UnitedKingdom/README.md

 We know this to a degree of certainty higher than reasonable doubt.
 We also go to great lengths to make sure that we don't disrupt the ecosystem in this calculation too (exploring the moral consequences of each outcome as fully as possible).

-These types of moral calculations are all too easy for us to do when the targets are non-human animals.
+These types of moral calculations are all too easy for us when the targets are non-human animals.
 Invasive species are culled in unfathomable numbers every day, because we have carried out a moral calculation that it would be better to have no invasive species in our environments.

-#### War
+### War
 Now if we shift back to humans, we see that we already sanction murder on a mass scale during exigent circumstances.
 We routinely kill many people in wars, including civilians, because we have determined it to be the least morally negative act.

-The idea that rational moral calculation, necessarily leads to a slippery slope that eventually ends in genocide is not borne out by reality.
+The idea that rational moral calculation, necessarily leads to a slippery slope that eventually ends in genocide is not borne out in reality.
 The fact we already do these calculations on a regular basis provides us the experimental evidence we need to dismiss this.
 (Let alone the alternative is *irrational* moral calculation?)

-War necessitates eradication of the opposition's army, if your country is being invaded you will find very quickly that you're suddenly OK with mass killing.
+War necessitates eradication of the opposition's army.
+If your country is being invaded, you will find very quickly that you're suddenly OK with mass killing.
 If an entire population fights tooth and nail to the very end, then you will likely carry out a genocide whether you like it or not.

 When people often discuss genocide they are usually subtly implying *arbitrary* genocide which would have no moral foundation under this framework.

-#### Murder
+### Murder

 On a smaller scale, we also come to moral conclusions about *murder* all the time.
 A terrorist hijacks a plane and intends to fly it into a building.